-One of the reasons why so many developers do not understand how the Windows Runtime works (other than looking into its rather sparse documentation) is not just because the tooling and language “projections” do really obscure the underlying platform.
-No. The real reason is: there is no clear and detailed Windows 10 blueprints.
+One of the reasons why so many developers do not understand how the Windows Runtime works (other than looking into its documentation strangely sparse and overwhelming at the same time) is not just because the tooling and language “projections” obscure the underlying platform.
+No. The real reason is: there are no clear and detailed Windows 10 blueprints.

 Well, some Windows 10 Architect (I hope) knows why.
 But who she is?
 Where are they?
 Who do you call for real fundamental and necessary details, if you want to really understand Windows 10 API?